June 17th 2025

 The critical juncture for AI is when it reaches Artificial General Intelligence.
 That’s when people meet in a coffee shop and talk about work, a novel they’ve read, the news, the good coffee, the jazz which is playing, which one of them recognises, and says they have the album which is influenced by John Coltrane.
 Do you know, incidentally, Coltrane’s music was described as sheets of sound?

 That continues for two hours.
 AI analyses language in terms of quantity, quality, input, output, and data.
-It mimics language according to patterns, when language doesn’t entirely capture what passes between people verbally.
+It recognises patterns, but the sum total of what we do is not a pattern, and ĺanguage doesn’t entirely capture a human exchange.

-Who are they?
+Who are they drinking that coffee?
 What are they thinking inside, not expressed outside?
 What happens if one briefly speaks French for context, a quotation, or fun?
 That too could potentially be analysed but the AGI demand, for that reason alone, becomes vastly deeper and in need of even more computers.

 Computers won’t have emotional intelligence, by definition, although I could envisage a useful weather application.
 Funded and developed, no doubt, for military reasons like GPS.